 MUKTA: Targeted Interventions for Groups at Risk

-This program will cover 48 districts of Madhya Pradesh and culminate in the establishment of five learning sites in the state.
-The project has built strong linkages with the National Mission for Empowerment of Women, Government of India, and the United Nations Entity for Equality and Empowerment of Women,
+This program covers 48 districts of Madhya Pradesh and culminated in the establishment of five learning sites in the state.
+The project built strong linkages with the National Mission for Empowerment of Women, Government of India, and the United Nations Entity for Equality and Empowerment of Women.

 Mukta has fostered 79 community-based organizations for female sex workers and men who have sex with men, which have secured legal registration in India and taken up social issues beyond HIV.
 Two of these organizations have been recognized by the government as learning sites, and have received government funding.

 This practical guide presents evidence and example activities that serve as a resource for program implementers and planners working to prevent HIV among female sex workers (FSWs), men who have sex with men (MSM), and people who inject drugs (PWID).